MicrosoftDocs/cpp-docs/docs/linux/download-install-and-setup-the-linux-development-workload.md

 Linux projects in Visual Studio require the following dependencies to be installed on your remote Linux system or WSL:
 - **A compiler** - Visual Studio 2019 has out-of-the-box support for GCC and [Clang](https://docs.microsoft.com/en-us/cpp/build/clang-support-cmake?view=vs-2019).
-- **gdb** - Visual Studio automatically launches gdb on the Linux system and uses the front-end of the Visual Studio debugger to provide a full-fidelity debugging experience on Linux.
+- **gdb** - Visual Studio automatically launches gdb on the Linux system, and uses the front-end of the Visual Studio debugger to provide a full-fidelity debugging experience on Linux.
-- **rsync** and **zip** - the inclusion of rsync and zip allows Visual Studio to extract header files from your Linux system to the Windows filesystem to use for IntelliSense.
+- **rsync** and **zip** - the inclusion of rsync and zip allows Visual Studio to extract header files from your Linux system to the Windows filesystem for use by IntelliSense.
 - **make**
 - **openssh-server** (remote Linux systems only) - Visual Studio connects to remote Linux systems over a secure SSH connection.
 - **CMake** (CMake projects only) - You can install Microsoft's [statically linked CMake binaries for Linux](https://github.com/microsoft/CMake/releases).